Failing to Hire Qualified Harbor Workers

 Protect Your Rights

-If you or a loved one was hurt at sea or preparing a vessel for sea, you may not know how to get the compensation you deserve.
-Please schedule a maritime injury consultation with the Louisiana personal injury lawyers at the offices of L. Clayton Burgess.
-Our persistence and experience will get you the money you deserve.
+If you or a loved one was injured at sea or preparing a vessel for sea, you need help recovering the compensation you deserve.
+Please schedule a FREE consultation with your Louisiana Personal Injury Attorneys at The Law Offices of L. Clayton Burgess.

 CALL THE EXPERIENCED ATTORNEYS AT THE LAW OFFICES OF L. CLAYTON BURGESS TODAY TO SCHEDULE A FREE CONSULTATION.